-Course Delivery Mode: Hybrid - Lecture recordings will be posted on Quercus; Tutorials will be conducted in-person; Midterm and Final exams will be administered in-person; and Quizzes will be administered online through Quercus.
+Course Delivery Mode: Hybrid.
+Lecture recordings will be posted on Quercus; Tutorials will be conducted in-person; Midterm and Final exams will be administered in-person; and Quizzes will be administered online through Quercus.

-- Occasional on-line class meetings: Tuesdays (on occasion) via Zoom between 6:10 PM 7:30 PM (ET) to discuss course organisation, assessments and content. - On-line office hours: After on-line class meetings, or by appointment. - Lectures: Pre-recorded videos will be posted on Quercus - In-Person Tutorials: To be scheduled by the teaching assistant (TA) using Quercus Announcements; Tuesdays (about 5-7 tutorials in total) between 6:10 PM - 7:30 PM (ET).
-The TA will work through end-of-chapter eTextbook questions (not the "Applied Problems").
-The classroom will be posted on Quercus. - Quizzes: Scheduled about once every two weeks on Tuesdays between 8:30 and 9:00 PM (ET) via Quercus.
+- Occasional on-line synchronous class meetings: Mondays and/or Wednesdays via Zoom, 6:10 - 7:30 PM (ET), ONLY when announced on Quercus. - On-line office hours: After the occasional on-line class meetings, or by appointment. - Asynchronous lectures: Pre-recorded videos will be posted on Quercus. - In-Person synchronous tutorials: To be scheduled by the teaching assistant (TA) and posted via Quercus Announcements; Mondays and/or Wednesdays (about 6 tutorials in total), 6:10 7:30 PM (ET).
+The TA will work through end-of-chapter eText questions (not the "Applied Problems").
+Tutorials will be held in BA 1180. - Quizzes: Scheduled about once every week between 8:30 and 9:00 PM (ET) via Quercus.